 Recently, four US congressmen sent a letter to the IRS (July 29, 2020) saying that they want the IRS to tax staking rewards at the time you sell the cryptocurrency received from staking instead of the time you receive them.
 In this letter, the congressmen argue that the tax guidance for cryptocurrency mining is not directly applicable for staking rewards because of the way new coins are received by the person.

-There has not yet been any official response from the IRS regarding this, but we can assume that the agency is aware of the concerns expressed and that they might come out with a new policy in the not so distant future.
-It’s important to understand that this would not change the taxable income amount for staking rewards, but simply delay the entire taxation in to the future when the coins are actually sold instead of when they are received.
+There has not yet been any official response from the IRS regarding this, but we can assume that the agency is aware of the concerns expressed and that they might come out with a new policy in the not-so-distant future.
+It’s important to understand that this would not change the taxable income amount for staking rewards, but simply delay the entire taxation into the future when the coins are actually sold instead of when they are received.

 The current tax laws regarding cryptocurrency received from staking are somewhat unclear in most countries as there has in most cases not yet been issued any guidance or policy paper specifically for staking rewards.
 Generally speaking, the conservative approach is to consider staking rewards similarly to cryptocurrency mining for tax purposes.
 This means that crypto received from staking is taxed both as income and then later as capital gains when you sell, trade, or otherwise dispose of the coins.

-If you have a large number of incoming transactions to your wallet or exchange from staking, it will quickly become a difficult task to keep track of all the data and converting the amount received to USD or other fiat currencies.
+If you have a large number of incoming transactions to your wallet or exchange from staking, it will quickly become a difficult task to keep track of all the data and convert the amount received to USD or other fiat currencies.
 Coinpanda is a popular tax solution today and is used by thousands of cryptocurrency investors to automatically keep track of all transactions and effectively reconcile the crypto received to USD, CAD, AUD, or other fiat currencies.
 You can even download a complete income report that breaks down all the details and tells you exactly what you need to report in your tax return.

 You can sign up for a 100% free account by clicking here.